wajahatkarim3/EasyFlipView/README.md

 ❌ Known Issues
 =============

+## Clipping when rotation animation is running

+To avoid clipping of top/bottom while flipping the view, you can disable it through XML like this

+Add `android:clipChildren="false"` to the parent/root view of `EasyFlipView` component.
+And add `android:clipToPadding="false"` to the `EasyFlipView` itself.
+Special thanks to @ueen for this fix #64

+## EasyFlipView in RecyclerViews
 The `EasyFlipView` doesn't flip when used in `RecyclerView`.
 This is because the `EasyFlipView` uses the `onTouch()` method to intercept the touch events and flip the view accordingly.
 One easier solution is to disable the `flipOnTouch` attribute in XML by this.
 ```xml
 app:flipOnTouch="false"